 I am now hardware agnostic – MYOB and Accountants Office won’t work on a mac but that now doesn’t matter at all because it’s run from a browser.

 I had been looking for a filing system for some years.
 At ATSA a few years ago, I saw the Nimbus CDM (Cloud Document Management).
 After a detailed review, the more I thought it was the right answer – our directory-based system sitting in the cloud.

 Getting clients’ documents filed is a pain to do – getting them to sign stuff is clumsy as they have to download, print, sign, scan and upload back to us.
 Nimbus has digital document signing and it is a proper client filing system.
 This attracted me.

 The upgrade was basically a start again from scratch.
 Our old server was going to keel over and we knew this 3-4 years ago.

 We copied our old server database out into the cloud and we now leave this as a legacy system – if we need anything, we download, print, and save into Nimbus.

 We chose a start date and made the switch.
 We actually implemented Nimbus in mid-July and backdated all our documents to the first of July.

 We have been loading stuff up there ever since.
 Whatever a client brings us we put up there – all our copies of their client tax returns and assessments.
 The upload is now part of business as usual – it’s an extra job.
 We have had to get ourselves into the habit of putting stuff up there.
-Debby has given us first class support on the implementation.
+Nimbus has given us first-class support on the implementation.